COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

 1. the data values must be representable within the format.
-This is generally trivially possible, as any value can be represented as text, that is, a sequence of bytes with a specified text encoding.
+This is generally trivially possible, as any value can be represented as text, that is, a sequence of bytes with a specified text encoding, but extra work will be required if programming libraries for the format do not support encoding/decoding of a data value type.

 2. the correspondence between each data value and its key data names' values must be representable.
 This requirement is met by any